Murphy316/mdfile/docs/README.md

 ## Twelve Factors

-This solution conforms to the principles of cloud ready solution development and follows the twelve factors approach.
+This solution conforms to the principles of cloud-ready solution development and follows the twelve factors approach.
 We describe how we conform in this [article](./TwelveFactor.md).

 # Features

-1. **Installable mobile solution:**  <em>the Capstone2020 starter kit web site was designed to be a user installable mobile solution.
+1. **Installable mobile solution:**  <em>the Capstone2020 starter kit web site was designed to be a user-installable mobile solution.
 When the user visits the landing page they are asked if they wish to install the solution locally.
-The mechanics of how this I done is handled by the progressive Web App (PWA) framework.</em>
+The mechanics of how this I have done is handled by the progressive Web App (PWA) framework.</em>

     <em>Notice below: the user is prompted with an **install notice**.
-Optionally some devices will show an install button (shown with a yellow box)…</em>
+Optionally some devices will show an install button ( shown with a yellow box )</em>

     <p align="center">
         <img src="./images/feature1.png">